Jasbir96/Full_stack_may_2023/Projects_Module/code/Lec_6_cookies_jwt_auth/notes.md

 3. validation
          a. server takes -> payload from incoming token + algorithm from incoming token + secret from the server and builds a fresh signature
-         b. compare  signature of incoming token and signature that is build in the above step c.) validation fails if signature coming from the client does not match with freshely prepared signature
+         b. compare  signature of incoming token and signature that is build in the above step
+         c. validation fails if signature coming from the client does not match with freshley prepared signature

 * To prevent access -> httpOnly